configcat/docs/website/docs/targeting/targeting-overview.md

 ### Condition

 A *condition* is a logical expression that can be evaluated to `true` or `false`.
-There are three types of conditions: [User condition](../targeting-rule/user-condition), [Flag condition (Prerequisite)](../targeting-rule/flag-condition), [Segment condition](../targeting-rule/segment-condition).
+There are three types of conditions: [User Condition](../targeting-rule/user-condition), [Flag Condition (Prerequisite)](../targeting-rule/flag-condition), [Segment Condition](../targeting-rule/segment-condition).
 For a Targeting Rule to match, all of its conditions must evaluate to `true`.

 ### Percentage Options